1seans/Time-Bus-Tracking-and-Mapping/README.md

 # Time-Bus-Tracking-and-Mapping
-using the Mapbox GL JS library to create a map and move a marker along a predetermined route represented by a list of coordinates stored in the busStops array.
-A Mapbox access token is specified and a new map is created and displayed in an element with the ID map.
-A marker is then added to the map at the first coordinates in the busStops array.
-A move function is defined that updates the marker's position every 1000 milliseconds (1 second) by setting its coordinates to the next set of coordinates in the busStops array.
-The function also increments a counter variable to keep track of the current position in the array.
-The move function is called once at the end of the code, which will start the process of moving the marker along the route.
-The code also includes an export statement that makes the move function available for use in other modules.
+## A map application using the Mapbox GL JS library that moves a marker along a predetermined route.

+How to Run:
+To run this project, include the Mapbox GL JS library and this code in your HTML file.
+You will also need to specify a valid Mapbox access token.
+The map will be displayed in an element with the ID map, and the marker will be moved along the route defined by the coordinates in the busStops array.

+Roadmap of future improvements:
+There are several potential improvements that could be made to this project in the future.
+For example, the route could be made dynamic and user-customizable, or additional features such as pop-ups or overlays could be added to the map.
+The marker could also be made more interactive, for example by allowing the user to click on it to view more information.

+License Information:
+This project is licensed under the MIT license.
+This means that you are free to use, modify, and distribute the code as long as you include the MIT license and copyright notice in any copies or derivative works.